Megachile/HGT_analysis/README.md

 Finds B kinseyi proteins for which identity to a fungal protein is significantly higher than to Nasonia or Apis

 filter_oak_bact_hgt.py:
-Finds Q virginiana proteins for which identity to a fungal protein is significantly higher than to Populus or Arabidopsis
+Finds Q virginiana proteins for which identity to a bacterial protein is significantly higher than to Populus or Arabidopsis

+filter_wasp_hgt.py:
+Finds B kinseyi proteins for which identity to a bacterial protein is significantly higher than to Nasonia or Apis